hamzehkhazaei/EECS4222_Project_1/tutorials/01-requirements.md

 <!-- You should have already received an email containing above information. -->

+Before you begin, ensure that you have access to the EECS4222 lab in Azure Lab Services via this [link](https://labs.azure.com/virtualmachines).
+If you don't, follow the steps outlined in this [link](https://github.com/hamzehkhazaei/Azure_Lab) to complete the prerequisites.

 So far, you should be able to get connected to the Windows machine by using RDP installed on your laptop.
 Also, you should have Hyper-V Manager installed on Windows.
 Make sure you have access to these resources and are comfortable using the `bash` to interact with the server before you continue this tutorial.

 <!-- For this tutorial,